medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 #### 5.6.1 The status element

 [TBD]
-The code system [narrative status](http://hl7.org/fhir/narrative-status) defines the codes for the status element.

 In MedCom FHIR Messages The code **SHALL** always be: "additional" meaning that the it is covering the code: extension and allowing for more human readable text in the div element than is produced by: generated and extension.